 Dextrel stands for "Dego's EXTReme Electronics Laboratory" - a nickname for my spare time electronics activities.
 My objective is to present to electronics enthusiasts (and hobbyists alike) some tidbits of useful information.
-This includes sharing some of the simple but serious non-commercial DIY-projects that I have designed and built during my active hobbyist years.
-I have also included some design ideas that might be useful.
+This includes sharing some of the simpler but still serious, non-commercial DIY-projects that I have designed and built during my active hobbyist years.
+I have also included design-ideas and tips&tricks sections that might be useful.

-Nowadays almost everything is microprocessor controlled - and there are numerous highly integrated application-specific IC's that do most of the tricks.
-The ability to read an application note means that you can construct a useful circuit with less knowledge in the art and fewer parts.
+Nowadays almost everything is microprocessor controlled - and there are a myriad of highly integrated application-specific IC's that do most of the tricks.
+The ability to read an application note means that you can construct a useful circuit with less knowledge in the art - and using fewer parts.
 Unfortunately the FUN of inventing things of your own - is almost gone - almost.
+I hope these pages give you some inspiration digging deeper into the fascinating world of electronics, creating your own unique pieces of art...

-Here's a list of the contents.
-Each header is a clickable link to the respective page.
+Each header is a clickable link to the respective pages.

-This is a collection of simple but usefuö electronics projects.
-Not necessarily complete with instructions or PCB layouts, but nevertheless, projects that have been built, and are really tested.
+This is a collection of simple but useful electronics projects.
+Usually not complete with instructions or PCB layouts, but nevertheless, projects that have been built, and are tested in real life.

 This page contains some personal information about myself.

-A brief view back in the history of electronics - from my perspective.
+A brief view back in the history of electronics - seen via my eyes.

-My mildly schizophrenic spare-time video editing activity called Studio Kingshill.
+My mildly serious spare-time video shooting, streaming and editing activity - called Studio Kingshill.

 A collection of hard to find service and repair manuals that might someday come in handy.
-At least I spent lots of time locating them.
+At least I spent lots of time locating them and therefore want to share.

 The traditional contact form.